karlson1337/karlson1337/README.md

 ## Hi there 👋

-I'm a college student in India with a focus on systems programming, networking, and cloud - working primarily in C, C++, and Rust
+I'm a college student with a focus on systems programming, networking, and cloud - working primarily in C, C++, and Rust.
 Currently exploring cloud infrastructure, distributed systems, DevOps, and CI/CD.

 **Languages:**